 Trimethoprim is an antibiotic that fights bacteria in the body.

-Trimethoprim is used to treat bladder infection caused by certain bacteria.
+Trimethoprim is used to treat bladder or kidney infections, or ear infections caused by certain bacteria.

-Trimethoprim may also be used for other purposes not listed in this medication guide.
+Trimethoprim may also be used for purposes not listed in this medication guide.

 Trimethoprim 100 mg-BIO